jgeller112/L2_VWP_Webcam/README.md

 - Make sure the required software is installed above and you have the following packages:

+- R 4.4.1 (or later) and RStudio.

+- Quarto 1.6.1 (or later)

 ```
+# these are the packages nix uses to build the manuscript
 r_pkgs = c(
     "svglite",
     "tidyverse",